Playing around with array methods in JavaScript

 Reduce and Concat (Flat)¶

-function logic is really useful for dealing with nested arrays, pulling out sub-elements and putting them all at the same depth.
+flat is currently in experimental stages and not supported by Node.
+The suggested replacement is a reduce followed by a concat. flat function logic is really useful for dealing with nested arrays, pulling out sub-elements and putting them all at the same depth.

 First let's set up a shallow nested array: